0xNeshi/hardhat-switch-network/README.md

 # Hardhat Switch Network Plugin

-_A Hardhat plugin for dynamic network switching during runtime_

 [Hardhat](https://hardhat.org) plugin for enabling on-the-fly network switching within your Hardhat scripts and tasks.

 ## What